Luki1235512/CTF-write-ups/write-ups/Year of the Fox/README.md

 ### What is the root flag?

-1. Now that we have user access, check what sudo privileges the `fox` user has
+1. Check what sudo privileges the `fox` user has
    - This reveals that the `fox` user can run `/usr/sbin/shutdown` as root without a password, which we can exploit for privilege escalation

 ```bash